-59. Right to clean environment
+61. Right to clean environment

-Every person has the right to a clean and healthy environment, which includes the righta. to have the environment protected for the benefit of present and future generations through legislative and other measures, particularly those contemplated in Chapter XIV, and b. to have obligations relating to the environment fulfilled under Chapter XIV.
+Every person has the right to a clean and healthy environment, which includes the right to have-

+- a. the environment protected for the benefit of present and future generations through legislative and other measures, particularly those contemplated in Chapter XIV; and - b. obligations relating to the environment fulfilled under Chapter XIV.

-60. Economic and social rights
+62. Economic and social right

-1. Every person has the right-

-- a. to the highest attainable standard of health, which includes the right to health care services, including reproductive health care; - b. to accessible and adequate housing, and to reasonable standards of sanitation; - c. to be free from hunger, and to have adequate food of acceptable quality; - d. to clean and safe water in adequate quantities; and - e. to social security. - 2.
+- 1. Every person has the right to - a. the highest attainable standard of health, which includes the right to health care services, including reproductive health care; - b. accessible and adequate housing, and to reasonable standards of - c. be free from hunger, and to have adequate food of acceptable quality: - d. clean and safe water in adequate quantities; and - e. social security. - 2.
 A person shall not be denied emergency medical treatment.

-61. Rights of the elderly
+63. Rights of the elderly

-The State shall take measures to ensure the rights of older personsa. to fully participate in the affairs of society;
+The State shall take measures to ensure the rights of older persons to-

-b. to pursue their personal development;

-- c. to live in dignity and respect and be free from abuse; and - d. to receive reasonable care and assistance from their family and the State.
+- a. fully participate in the affairs of society; - b. pursue their personal development; - c. live in dignity and respect and be free from abuse; and - d. receive reasonable care and assistance from their family and the State.